rfshelley/Documentation/smartapp-web-services-developers-guide/overview.rst

 ----

-The End-User Journey
+The end-user journey
 --------------------

 Before discussing the specific steps to building a Web Services SmartApp, you should understand the end user experience.

-Initiate Connection from External System
+Initiate connection from external system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to initiate the connection with the SmartThings cloud from the external web application.
 This is different for each web application, but is just a URL.

-Authentication and Authorization
+Authentication and authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The typical OAuth journey is the OAuth2 authorization code flow, initiated from the website of the external system, whereby the user is redirected to the SmartThings website.